The Thorn Birds: Plot

 Justine breaks off all communications with Rainer and falls into a depressed, hum-drum existence.
 Eventually, they renew their acquaintance on strictly platonic terms, until Rainer visits Drogheda alone to urge Meggie to help him pursue Justine's hand in marriage.
 Justine, now the sole surviving grandchild of Fee and Paddy Cleary, finally accepts her true feelings for Rainer, and they marry.

 Thornbird myth

-The book's title refers to the mythical "thornbird" that searches for thorn trees from the day it is hatched.
-When it finds the perfect thorn tree, it impales itself on a thorn and sings the most beautiful song ever heard as it dies.
-The myth alludes to the Parable of the Sower in the Synoptic Gospels and chapter 9 of the Gospel of Thomas.

 In the front matter of the book, the myth is set out:

-No sources have been found for this myth prior to the appearance of the book, although since then, it has been described in various nonscholarly sources as "an old Celtic legend".
+Since the publication of the book the "thorn bird" of the title has been described in various nonscholarly sources as "an old Celtic legend".

-A different myth associates the European goldfinch with the title "Thornbird", recounting that a goldfinch plucked a thorn out of Christ's crown of thorns and blood splashed onto its feathers.
-The bird is said to feature in several paintings of children destined for the church.